Ms. Flora LEE

 Mr. Wilson TSUI

-As the senior technician of Technical Services and Support section, I am responsible for the technical support of Audio Visual facilities and the Library servers operations.
+As the senior technician of Systems and IT Section, I am responsible for the technical support of Audio Visual facilities and the Library servers operations.
 I am also the Library Safety officer.

 Dr. Steve CHING